Empowering all to make the best choices for a future of fullness and love.

 The St Andrew’s curriculum provides a five-year journey where Key Stage 3 nurtures students allowing them to experience a broad and balanced curriculum that encompasses all National curriculum subjects as they prepare to make choices to specialise at Key Stage 4.
 St Andrew’s core subjects of English, maths, science and Religious Education are an integral part of our school’s daily curriculum, providing our students with the skills and knowledge to make confident, wise and informed choices.

 St Andrew’s has a three-year Key Stage 3.
-This has been established in order to secure a deep and rich depth of knowledge and skills and prepare students for an aspirational, challenging KS4.
-The Key Stage 3 curriculum allows students to study a fully broad and balanced set of all National Curriculum subjects while using our individual STEM learning lessons (beginning Sept 2021) to combine taught themes and topics to develop engineering habits of mind.
+This has been established in order to secure a deep and rich depth of knowledge and skills and prepare students for an aspirational, challenging Key Stage 4.
+The Key Stage 3 curriculum allows students to study a fully broad and balanced set of all National Curriculum subjects while using our individual STEM learning lessons to combine taught themes and topics to develop engineering habits of mind.
 The focus on making ‘things’ that work and making ‘things’ work better though interdisciplinary learning in real life contexts reinforces the development of character.
 The STEM learning lessons provide a rich learning environment to help increase in-depth learning, challenge and enjoyment as well as the application of skills and knowledge in a variety of familiar and new contexts.
 Using the habits of mind students will develop the engineering habits of mind; Problem finding, Visualising, Adapting, System thinking, Improving, Creative problem solving.

-At Key Stage 4 Students are given the opportunity to choose a personalised pathway of learning which best suits their strengths and interests in order to and will provide them with the best opportunity to succeed academically.
+At Key Stage 4, Students are given the opportunity to choose a personalised pathway of learning which best suits their strengths and interests in order to and will provide them with the best opportunity to succeed academically.
 All students study 4 additional Option choices to complement the core curriculum at St Andrew’s.
-In order to ensure that students are studying a balanced and varied curriculum, students are guided to select at least one option from the following: history, geography, Spanish, French or computer science.
+In order to ensure that students are studying a balanced and varied curriculum, students are guided to select at least one option from the following: history, geography, Spanish, German or computer science.
 Whilst many schools offer a curriculum whereby nearly all students study what is known as the 'EBacc', where students must study at least 1 language and a humanity, we believe this is a choice for the individual whilst being supported by all staff at St Andrew’s.